mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 While the core theoretical framework of CHAT has been extremely useful in exposing important element of this research in flexible ways, this research raises important questions which are still in the process of being advanced in terms of suitable methodology.
-Conceptions of both CHAT and DBR are still evolving.
+Cgap in onceptions of both CHAT and DBR are still evolving.
 For example, AT proponents are advancing a 4th generation which responds to increasingly rapid and evolving situations [@engestrom_mediated_2021].
 As a early career research and novice I cautiously advance some observations, at times framed as questions which may be fruitful in future interaction with DBR and FI research community.

 1. How structural and permanent does transformational agency needs to be before it becomes transformational compared to a more blended view of emerging repertoires of practice?